-Pharmacist

-2

-Roles in pharmacy: Pharmacist

-As a pharmacist, you combine your expert knowledge of medicines and health to provide care to patients with all types of health conditions.

-Pharmacists advise patients on minor ailments, help patients manage longterm conditions and screen medicines for safety, appropriateness and clinical effectiveness.

-You supervise pharmacy technicians and pharmacy assistants and work as part of a multidisciplinary team advising health care professionals such as doctors and nurses on the best medicines and care.
-Many pharmacists can prescribe medication to patients after careful assessment.
-They are responsible for clinical decisions about them and how they manage their condition.
+1 of 3 As a pharmacist, you combine your expert knowledge of medicines and health to provide care to patients with all types of health conditions.
+Pharmacists advise patients on minor ailments, help patients manage long-term conditions and ensure medicines are safe, appropriate and work effectively for the patient.
+More and more pharmacists can prescribe medication to patients after careful assessment.
+They are responsible for adjusting medicines to best support patients manage their health You supervise pharmacy technicians and pharmacy assistants and work as part of a multidisciplinary team advising health care professionals such as doctors and nurses on the best medicines and care.
 Where will you work?

-You might work as part of a healthcare team in a hospital or community pharmacy.
+You might work as part of a healthcare team in a hospital, community pharmacy or general practice.
 Or you could work in industry, research or a wide variety of other settings.
 Entry Requirements To practise as a pharmacist you need to study for an accredited Masters degree in Pharmacy (MPharm) at University.
 After a further one year placement you will be registered with the General Pharmaceutical Council (GPhC).
 Learn more

-Pharmacist Pharmacy Technician Pharmacy support staff Roles in pharmacy: Pharmacy technician 2 of 3 Pharmacy technicians are senior members of the pharmacy team who manage and prepare medicines as well as provide advice to patients.
-Pharmacy technicians engage with patients, offering advice and treatment options.
-You are often involved in taking medicine histories from patients and giving advice on treatment options.
-You might also manage the supply of medicines and liaise with other members of the healthcare team.
-Many pharmacy technicians are authorised to complete the final check of dispensed medicines.
+Roles in pharmacy: Pharmacy technician 2 of 3 Pharmacy technicians are key members of the pharmacy and multidisciplinary team who play an integral part in helping patients make the most of their medicines Pharmacy technicians engage with patients, offering advice and treatment options.
+You may be involved in the preparation and supply of medicines, review of medicines or administration of medicines.
+You might also give advice on treatment options and liaise with other members of the healthcare team.
+Many pharmacy technicians are responsible for the final check of dispensed medicines.
 Where will you work?

 Pharmacy technicians work as part of healthcare teams in hospitals, GP surgeries and community pharmacies, but also in prisons, the armed forces and industry.
-Entry Requirements To practise as a pharmacy technician, you will need to find employment as a pre-registration pharmacy technician.
-You will receive on the job training usually over 2 years and complete an approved Level 3 gualification.
-Upon completion, you will be registered with the General Pharmaceutical Council (GPhC).
+Entry Requirements To practice as a pharmacy technician, you have to be registered with the General Pharmaceutical Council (GPhC).
+To register, you need to have completed a 2 year GPhC approved competency and knowledge based qualification/course whilst working in a pharmacy.
+This is available as a Level 3 apprenticeship.
 Learn more

-Δ Roles in pharmacy: Pharmacy support staff 3 of 3 If you have an interest in people's health, good communication skills and a methodical approach to work then a role as a pharmacy assistant could be for you.
-Pharmacy support staff assist in dispensing prescriptions, ordering stock, selling over-the-counter medicines, and many other tasks under the direction of the pharmacist.
+Roles in pharmacy: Pharmacy support staff Pharmacy support staff work as part of the pharmacy team under the direction of a pharmacist or pharmacy technician and are integral to the delivery of pharmacy services.
+Pharmacy support staff roles include pharmacy services assistants, pharmacy porters, delivery drivers and medicines counter assistants.
+You could assist in ordering stock, selling over-the-counter medicines and responding to patient queries.
 You'll be dealing with patients and will need excellent communication skills.
 You'll receive training whilst working and be enrolled in a training course working towards a nationally recognised pharmacy services qualification at minimum RQF level 2 or SCQF level 5 in Scotland.
 Where will you work?

-You might work as part of a healthcare team in a hospital or community pharmacy.
-Or you could work in a wide variety of other settings.
+You might work as part of a healthcare team in a hospital or community pharmacy or you could work in a wide variety of other settings.
 Entry Requirements There are no set entry requirements to become a pharmacy assistant.
 Employers usually expect good literacy, numeracy and IT skills.
-They may ask for GCSEs or equivalent gualifications.
-Learn more Pharmacist Pharmacy Technician Pharmacy support staff > Next: Where you could work
+They may ask for GCSEs or equivalent qualifications.
+Learn more

+Next: Where you could work

-Where do pharmacy professionals work?
+Where do pharmacy pharmacy professionals work?

 1 of 3